Council of Five Elders: Oath of Allegiance

-Hideyoshi used a talisman (Japanese: 護符 Gofu) called Kumano-goufu (Japanese: 熊野牛王府) from Kumano Shrine when making an oath with daimyō, and it is said that when Hideyoshi's death was near, he made the five elders to write vows to remain faithful to him after his death.
-This vow is known in Japanese as Kishomon (Japanese: 起證文).
+Hideyoshi used a talisman (護符 Gofu) called Kumano-goufu (熊野牛王府) from Kumano Shrine when making an oath with daimyō, and it is said that when Hideyoshi's death was near, he made the five elders to write vows to remain faithful to him after his death.
+This vow is known in Japanese as Kishomon (起證文).

 Origin of the name "Go-Tairō"

-After the death of Hideyoshi, the five commissioners, including Ishida Mitsunari referred to Ieyasu and the other elders as Go-bugyoshu (Japanese:御奉行衆) and referred to the five commissioners as Toshiyoridomo (Japanese:年寄共) on Kishomon.
+After the death of Hideyoshi, the five commissioners, including Ishida Mitsunari referred to Ieyasu and the other elders as Go-bugyoshu (御奉行衆) and referred to the five commissioners as Toshiyoridomo (年寄共) on Kishomon.
 He purposely used the term Go-bugyoshu to remind the elders that their job was to support Hideyori with their lives.
-On the other hand, Shimazu Yoshihisa referred to the five elders as Go-rojushu (Japanese: 御老中衆) and Kato Kiyomasa called them the Nihon-Gotoshiyorishu (Japanese: 日本御年寄衆).
-They both called the five commissioners Go-bugyoshu (Japanese: 御奉行衆).
+On the other hand, Shimazu Yoshihisa referred to the five elders as Go-rojushu (御老中衆) and Kato Kiyomasa called them the Nihon-Gotoshiyorishu (日本御年寄衆).
+They both called the five commissioners Go-bugyoshu (御奉行衆).
 People were calling them differently depending on their relationship with the five elders and the five commissioners, but there is no document that gives evidence that the Five Elders were actually called as Go-Tairo.
-The word Tairo (Japanese: 大老) was the name of the highest position that was temporarily a higher position than Roju (Japanese: 老中), under the Tokugawa Shogunate.
+The word Tairo (大老) was the name of the highest position that was temporarily a higher position than Roju (老中), under the Tokugawa Shogunate.
 It is believed that the Five Elders were referred to as the Go-Tairo after the title of Tairo was created in the Edo Period.

 The Five Elders

 Tokugawa Ieyasu

-Tokugawa Ieyasu (Japanese: 徳川 家康) controlled eight provinces in the Kantō region surrounding Edo (present-day Tokyo), and among the Five Elders, held the most power measured in koku.
-He was also entrusted by Hideyoshi with the order of Soufujirei (Japanese: 惣無事令) to take control of Kanto and Okuryogoku (Mutsu Province and Dewa Province) in 1587.
-After the Hidetsugu Incident (Japanese:秀次事件 Hidetsugu Jiken) in 1597, Ieyasu was appointed to act as Regent temporarily until Hideyori reached 15 years of age and requested him to reside in Fushimi.
+Tokugawa Ieyasu controlled eight provinces in the Kantō region surrounding Edo (present-day Tokyo), and among the Five Elders, held the most power measured in koku.
+He was also entrusted by Hideyoshi with the order of Soufujirei (惣無事令) to take control of Kanto and Okuryogoku (Mutsu Province and Dewa Province) in 1587.
+After the Hidetsugu Incident (秀次事件) in 1597, Ieyasu was appointed to act as Regent temporarily until Hideyori reached 15 years of age and requested him to reside in Fushimi.
 Before the establishment of the council, Hideyoshi awarded the province of the Hojo to Ieyasu after the successful Odawara campaigns in the Kanto region.
 This action demonstrated the power that Hideyoshi had over Ieyasu.

 After the collapse of the Council, Ieyasu became the founder and first shōgun of the Tokugawa shogunate, which effectively ruled Japan from the Battle of Sekigahara in 1600 until the Meiji Restoration in 1868.